-As a six-year seasoned LPN and woman, I have tons of experience and training in treating UTIs and the pain and agony that they cause.
+As a six-year seasoned LPN and woman, I have tons of experience and training in treating multiple diseases and their impacts.

 What is a UTI?